Our Team

 Lead Office Specialist, Oregon City Clinic

 Maria joined our team at Neuro in 2022.
 She earned her AAOT from Chemeketa Community College.
-Maria shares the reception and scheduling duties at our Oregon City Clinic, and she is excited to work in a position that involves helping children.
+Maria shares the reception and scheduling duties at our Oregon City Clinic, and leads our Office Specialist Team.
+She is excited to work in a position that involves helping children.

 Interests: